Everyone has a story to tell. You just have to listen.

 Understand, however, that there’s a cost to this.
 There is no structure to your day.
 A new assignment, a last-minute call with a source, a sudden burst of inspiration, are all things that can derail a well-planned afternoon.
-With little structure in your day, it becomes even more important that you create structure and boundaries in your life.
+With little structure in your day, it becomes even more important that you create boundaries in your life.
 If you can, you will have better mental health, better relationships, and a better career for it.

 Oh, and no matter how short the deadline, always, always, always, no matter what, always, HAND IN CLEAN COPY.